 First, you will need WordPress installed on your website.
 Then, navigate to the “Plugins” tab and select “Add New”.
 Type ‘Woocommerce’ in the search bar, download, and activate the plugin.

-Another huge advantage of using WooCommerce is that there are so many quality themes to choose from.
+Another huge advantage of using the WooCommerce plugin is that there are so many quality themes to choose from.
 Selecting a quality theme will enable you to get your site up and running quickly.

 Why do I recommend Astra?
 First, Astra is very light-weight, meaning your site will load fast.
 It has a beautiful design without bloat.
 It is free.
 You have your choice of many different layout options and designs.
 And finally, it is super easy to customize.
 There are lots of nice-looking themes out there, but the code is so convoluted that it is next to impossible to try and figure out how to change anything in it.
 You can download Astra theme for free HERE.